srikant-ch5/gtfsintegrate/README.md

 C) Run the project
 Steps to run project through makefile
-1. clone the project from https://github.com/sriks123/gtfsintegrate in a new folder.
-   Run 'cd gtfsintegrate'.
-2. Run command 'touch setup.py' and then 'make venv'  (this will create a virtualenv inside the project).
+1. Run command 'touch setup.py' and then 'make venv'  (this will create a virtualenv inside the project).
-3. Run command 'make setup' (this will install all the requirements from requirements.txt)
+2. Run command 'make setup' (this will install all the requirements from requirements.txt)
-4. Run command  'make run' (this will makemigrations and migrate into database(needs to be looked into) and run the app on port 8000)
+3. Run command  'make run' (this will makemigrations and migrate into database(needs to be looked into) and run the app on port 8000)